Skip to content

 Having motorbike insurance is a legal requirement if you ride or keep your bike on a public road.

-Bike insurance could also cover repairs to your motorbike, plus injury you cause to other people and damage to their property.
+Bike insurance could also cover injuries to you, injuries you might cause other people and damage to their property.

 You can add extras like breakdown cover and personal accident cover to your policy for an additional cost.